 Step 2: File an Insurance Claim Promptly

 Hail damage is typically covered under comprehensive coverage, not collision.
 Contact your insurer to begin a claim.
 Provide them with the date of the storm, location, and photos.
 In high-claim areas, insurers may set up mobile claim centers or schedule group inspections.
 Some may require an in-person adjuster evaluation before authorizing repairs.
-Learn more about collision vs. comprehensive insurance and what each covers.

 Step 3: Get a Professional Inspection